Yashwant Sinha quits TMC, says time to work for greater Oppn unity | Politics

 - India

-TMC leader Yashwant Sinha on Tuesday said that he will ''step aside'' from the party to work for the larger national cause of greater Opposition unity.
+Former Union minister Yashwant Sinha on Tuesday said he will ''step aside'' from the TMC to work for the larger national cause of Opposition unity, amid indications that he is being considered as the Opposition's joint candidate for the presidential elections.

-The former Union minister's announcement came amid speculation that his name will be pitched by TMC supremo and West Bengal Chief Minister Mamata Banerjee as the joint opposition candidate for the upcoming presidential elections.
+The development comes a day after it was learnt that TMC supremo and West Bengal Chief Minister Mamata Banerjee proposed his name as the joint opposition candidate for the post of president.

 Opposition parties are set to meet in Delhi on Tuesday to decide on their joint candidate for the presidential polls scheduled on July 18.